lucas-esson/lucas-esson/README.md

   c) Power BI (dashboarding, storytelling)

-I'm currently working on portfolio projects to showcase my ability to apply data skills to real-world problems, with the goal of moving into a Junior Data Analyst role.
+I'm currently working on portfolio projects to showcase my ability to apply data skills to real-world problems, with the goal of moving into a Data Analyst role.